 Unit Descriptions

 Term Definition

 mg/L ppm: parts per million, or milligrams per liter (mg/L)

-N/A not applicable
+N/A Not Applicable

-N/D Not detected N/D= Not Detected, i.e. below PQL PQL= Practical Quantitation Limit of the best method
+N/D Not detected(e.g., below PQL) PQL= Practical Quantitation Limit of the best method

-ppb Parts per billion
+ррb Parts per billion

 ppt Parts per trillion

 Important Drinking Water Definitions Term Definition MCLG Maximum Contaminant Level Goal.
 The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL Maximum Contaminant Level.
 The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. тт Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
-Variances and Exemptions Variances and Exemptions.
-EPA permission not to meet an MCL or a treatment technique under certain conditions.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. тт Treatment Technique.
+A required process intended to reduce the level of a contaminant in drinking water.
+Variances and Exemptions EPA permission not to meet an MCL or a treatment technique under certain conditions.
 MRDLG Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 MRDL Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Action Level (AL) The concentration of contamination, which, if exceeded triggers treatment or other requirements that water system must follow.

-Violation(s) or Exceedance(s)/MISSED SAMPLING EVENTS:
+Violation(s) or Exceedance(s)/Missed Sampling Events:

-There were no violations, exceedances, or missed sampling events noted during the year 2024 for any test parameters for NSA II, NSA III, BANZ.
+There were no violations, exceedances, or missed sampling events noted during the year 2024 for any test parameters for NSA I.